ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

   does not define any semantics for server-initiated bidirectional streams.
 * Both client and server can create a unidirectional stream using a special stream type.
-* A datagram can be sent using QUIC DATAGRAM frame [QUIC-DATAGRAM].
+* A datagram can be sent using a QUIC DATAGRAM frame [QUIC-DATAGRAM].

-Http3Transport is terminated when the corresponding CONNECT stream is closed.
+An Http3Transport session is terminated when the CONNECT stream that created it is closed.

 # Session IDs  {#session-ids}

 In order to allow multiple Http3Transport sessions to occur within the same HTTP/3 connection, Http3Transport assigns every session a unique ID, further referred to as session ID.
-A session ID is a 62-bit number that is unique within the scope of HTTP/3 connection, and is never reused even after the session is closed.
+A session ID is a 62-bit number that is unique within the scope of an HTTP/3 connection, and is never reused even after the session is closed.
 The client unilaterally picks the session ID.
-As the IDs are encoded using variable length integers, the client SHOULD start with zero and then sequentially increment the IDs.
+As the IDs are encoded using QUIC variable length integers, the client SHOULD start with zero and then sequentially increment the IDs.
 A session ID is considered to be used, and thus ineligible for new transports, as soon as the client sends a request proposing it.
-These reuse requirements guarantee that both HTTP/3 endpoints have a consistent view of session ID space.
+These reuse requirements guarantee that both HTTP/3 endpoints have a consistent view of the session ID space.

-Session ID is a hop-by-hop property: if Http3Transport is proxied, the same session can have different IDs from client's and from server's perspective.
+The Session ID is a hop-by-hop property: if Http3Transport is proxied, the same session can have different IDs from the client's and server's perspective.
 Because of that, session IDs SHOULD NOT be exposed to the application.

 # Session Establishment

 ## Establishing a Transport-Capable HTTP/3 Connection

-In order to indicate support for Http3Transport, the client MAY send an empty `http3_transport_support` transport parameter, and the server MAY echo it in response.
-The peers MUST NOT use any Http3Transport-related functionality unless the parameter is negotiated.
-The negotiation is done through a QUIC transport parameter instead of HTTP/3-level setting in order to ensure that the server is aware of the connection being Http3Transport-capable when deciding which server transport parameters to send.
+In order to indicate support for Http3Transport, both the client and server MUST send an empty `http3_transport_support` transport parameter.
+Endpoints MUST NOT use any Http3Transport-related functionality unless the parameter has been negotiated.
+The negotiation is done through a QUIC transport parameter instead of an HTTP/3-level setting as it allows the server to customize the transport parameters it intends to send based on whether the client has indicated support for Http3Transport.

-If `http3_transport_support` is negotiated, support for QUIC DATAGRAM frame MUST be negotiated.
+If `http3_transport_support` is negotiated, support for the QUIC DATAGRAM extension MUST be negotiated.
 The `initial_max_bidi_streams` MUST be greater than zero, overriding the existing requirement in [HTTP3].

 ## Extended CONNECT in HTTP/3

-{{!RFC8441}} defines an extended CONNECT method in Section 4, enabled by SETTINGS_ENABLE_CONNECT_PROTOCOL parameter.
+{{!RFC8441}} defines an extended CONNECT method in Section 4, enabled by the SETTINGS_ENABLE_CONNECT_PROTOCOL parameter.
 That parameter is only defined for HTTP/2.
-This document does not create a new parameter to support extended CONNECT in general HTTP/3 context; instead, `http3_transport_support` transport parameter implies that a peer understands extended CONNECT.
+This document does not create a new multi-purpose parameter to indicate support for extended CONNECT in HTTP/3; instead, the `http3_transport_support` transport parameter implies that an endpoint supports extended CONNECT.

 ## Creating a New Session